Joshcraft2002/joshs-more-foods/README.md

-If you want to easily merge datapacks and resourcepacks together, you can use [weld](https://weld.smithed.dev/) (some packs may not be compatible with others, but Josh's More Foods follows smithed's conventions for better compatibility with other packs)

 # Josh's More Foods
 There are currently a bit over 60 recipes added by this pack, with a lot more coming in the future.